merge-base/restaunax-assessment/README.md

 - ❌ Build artifacts (`dist/`, `build/`)
 - ❌ IDE-specific files (`.vscode/`, `.idea/`)

-## ⏰ Timeline

-You have **7 days** from receiving this assessment to submit your solution.
-Focus on:

-- ✅ Core functionality working end-to-end
-- ✅ Clean, typed TypeScript code
-- ✅ Functional UI with Material-UI
-- ❌ Don't over-engineer or perfect every detail

 ## 💡 Tips for Success

-1. **Start Simple**: Get the basic CRUD operations working first
+1. **Start Simple**: Get the core GET endpoints working first, then build from there
-2. **Use the Mock Data**: Don't spend time on database setup unless you want to showcase that skill
+2. **Use the Mock Data**: The provided mock data is ready to use - no need to set up a database unless you want to
-3. **Type Safety**: Leverage the shared types between frontend and backend
+3. **Type Safety First**: Leverage the shared types between frontend and backend
-4. **Material-UI**: Use their components - don't reinvent the wheel
+4. **Material-UI Docs**: Check out [MUI documentation](https://mui.com/) - their components are powerful
+5. **Be Creative**: Show us your design sensibilities and problem-solving approach
-5. **Test Your Work**: Make sure all API endpoints work and the UI is functional
+6. **Test Your Work**: Make sure your implementation works end-to-end before submitting
-6. **Document As You Go**: Update the README while building, not at the end
+7. **Document Decisions**: Explain your thought process - we want to understand how you think

 ## 🔧 Common Issues & Troubleshooting